mikkott/cv-filler/README.md

 Copy paste any job description (e.g. from LinkedIn etc.) to a text file.
 Fill your personal skill list.
 The application compares the job description with your skill list, creates a intersection list of the two and generates rest of the CV as a PDF with tailored skills section.

+In addition, a list of static skills that are always included in the Skills section is configurable.

 Optimize your chances against ATS systems that scan skills.

 Javascript is used to convert the initial html file to a PDF.
 Golang lacks sufficient tooling to do this, and it is trivial and fast in JS.